amorjk1/Project-1/sprint2.md

 ## What were the barriers?

-Getting the application to run on my personal device, it took me a while for me to get used to it without asking my colleague's help.
+Getting the application to run on my school machine, it took me a while for me to get used to it without asking my colleague's help.

 ## What do I need to do for the next sprint?